vonaka/verify-rust-std/README.md

 ## License

 ### Kani
 Kani is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
 See [LICENSE-APACHE](https://github.com/model-checking/kani/blob/main/LICENSE-APACHE) and [LICENSE-MIT](https://github.com/model-checking/kani/blob/main/LICENSE-MIT) for details.

 ## Rust
 Rust is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.

 See [the Rust repository](https://github.com/rust-lang/rust) for details.

+## Introducing a New Tool

+Please use the [template available in this repository](.github/TOOL_REQUEST_TEMPLATE.md) to introduce a new verification tool.